nrfconnect/sdk-nrf/applications/nrf_desktop/doc/qos.rst

    :depth: 2

 The Quality of Service (QoS) module provides the QoS information through the Bluetooth GATT service.
-The module can be used only by nRF Desktop peripheral with the SoftDevice Link Layer (:option:`CONFIG_BT_LL_SOFTDEVICE`).
+The module can be used only by nRF Desktop peripheral with the SoftDevice Link Layer (:kconfig:`CONFIG_BT_LL_SOFTDEVICE`).

 The module is made available in case the peripheral is meant to be paired with a third party dongle.
 In such case, the vendor can use the Quality of Service data provided by the nRF Desktop peripheral to improve the link quality.